 About 130.

-Yeah, so it's the standard ratio on most campuses these days.
+Yeah, so it's a standard ratio on most campuses these days.

 Randy Barnett (01:11):

-Oh, we're much more diverse than most campuses these days.
-They can barely scrape up one, but I am treated very well by my colleagues.
-They're very happy to have me there.
-Until recently, it meant they didn't have to hire anybody else like me and that was kind of nice.
-So no, it's really been a great time I've had at Georgetown and I really found the place for me after trying other law schools before I got there.
+Oh, we’re much more diverse than most campuses these days—they can barely scrape up one.
+I’m treated very well by my colleagues, and they’re very happy to have me there.
+Until recently, it meant they didn’t have to hire anybody else like me, which was kind of nice.
+So no, I’ve had a great time at Georgetown.
+I really found the place for me after trying other law schools before I got there.

 Mitch Daniels (01:40):

 Very encouraging.
-You've recently written a memoir, your latest book, and I want to ask you several questions about it, but there was an interesting phrase in early sections.
-[Editor’s note: Barnett’s new book is A Life for Liberty: The Making of an American Originalist] You said when you were a student you went into resistance mode.
-I think that was the term.
-Are you in resistance mode to Georgetown and do you recommend that to students who feel that they are somewhat isolated in centrist or right of center viewpoints?
+Recently, you've written a memoir, your latest book, and I want to ask you several questions about it.
+There was an interesting phrase in the early sections.
+You said when you were a student, you went into a resistance mode, I think that was the term.
+Are you in resistance mode to Georgetown?
+Do you recommend that to students who feel that they are somewhat isolated in centrist or right-to-center viewpoints?

 Randy Barnett (02:10):

-Well, a lot of what my memoir is about are about the mistakes that I made growing up or professionally and how to avoid those mistakes.
-So I try to be as candid as I can be about the things I don't advise people to do and I don't advise people to go into resistance mode.
+Well, a lot of what my memoir is about are the mistakes that I made growing up or professionally and how to avoid those mistakes.
+I try to be as candid as I can be about the things I don't advise people to do, and I don't advise people to go into resistance mode.
 I give an orientation talk to incoming law students at Georgetown every year.
 It's part of the official orientation.
 It's called Law School for Libertarians and Conservatives, and it's the most well attended of any of the individual orientation talks.
-And I read a letter that I wrote that's in the book when I wrote home the first week of law school about how I feel like they're going to try to indoctrinate me here and my job is to resist that at all costs.
-And then at the end of the letter it says, may the best Randy win.
-And it was better.
+I read a letter that I wrote that's in the book when I wrote home the first week of law school about how I feel like they're going to try to indoctrinate me here, and my job is to resist that at all costs.
+And then at the end of the letter, it says, "May the best Randy win."

 Mitch Daniels (03:00):